 ?- rdf_load('/Users/michele.pasin/Downloads/NPGcitationsGraph/articles.2012-07-16/articles.nq') | . % Parsed "articles.nq" in 1149.71 sec; 0 triples

-However when I tried to run some queries the application became very slow and ultimately not responding (especially with queries like trying to retrieve all named classes from the graph).
-I tried restarting the triplestore, and realised that once you do that, ClioPatria begins by re-loading all repositories previously created - which, in the case of my 40M triples repo, would take around 10-15 minutes.
+However, when I tried to run some queries, the application became very slow and ultimately unresponsive (especially with queries like trying to retrieve all named classes from the graph).
+I tried restarting the triplestore and realized that once you do that, ClioPatria begins by reloading all repositories previously created - which, in the case of my 40M triples repo, would take around 10-15 minutes.

-After restarting the server, queries were a bit faster but in many cases still pretty slowish on my 8G ram laptop.
+After restarting the server, queries were a bit faster but in many cases still pretty slow on my 8GB RAM laptop.

-I am sure there are many more things which could be optimised, however I'm no Prolog expert nor I could figure out where to start just based on the online documentation.
-So I kind of gave up on using it to work on large datasets on my macbook for now.
+I am sure there are many more things that could be optimized; however, I'm no Prolog expert, nor could I figure out where to start just based on the online documentation.
+So I kind of gave up on using it to work on large datasets on my MacBook for now.

-On the other hand, I really liked ClioPatria's intuitive and simple UI, its ease of installation and the fact you can perform operations transparently and interactively via a Prolog-console (assuming you know how to do that).
+On the other hand, I really liked ClioPatria's intuitive and simple UI, its ease of installation, and the fact that you can perform operations transparently and interactively via a Prolog console (assuming you know how to do that).

-All in all, ClioPatria seems to me a really good option if you want to get up and running quickly e.g. in order to prototype linked data applications or explore small to medium-sized RDF datasets (10M triples or so I guess).
-For bigger datasets, you better equip your mac with a few gigs of extra RAM!
+All in all, ClioPatria seems to me a really good option if you want to get up and running quickly, for example in order to prototype linked data applications or explore small to medium-sized RDF datasets (10M triples or so, I guess).
+For bigger datasets, you'd better equip your Mac with a few gigabytes of extra RAM!

 Cite this blog post: